riic10/CarManager/README.md

 # Car Collection Manager

-The application will be for a car collector who wants to keep track of their car collection. iT will allow the user to add, remove, filter, and display their cars.
+The application will be for a car collector who wants to keep track of their car collection.
+It will allow the user to add, remove, filter, and display their cars.

 This project is of interest to me as I hope to have many cars in the future.